 - muscle and joint aches

-Meningitis is an extremely dangerous disease that causes inflammation in the layers of tissue between the brain and skull and along the spinal cord.
+Meningitis is an extremely dangerous disease that causes inflammation in the tissue between the brain and skull and also along the spinal cord.
 Though relatively rare, the infection can be caused by numerous sources such as viruses, bacteria, and fungi.
 Though symptoms vary by age, they usually include:

 - Muscle pain